 Rising around 6 AM to coca tea delivered to our tents, we had a filling breakfast, said goodbye to our horseman and horses, and began walking along a dirt road that follows the Lluskamayu River.

-A recent landslide had taken out a section of the normal hiking trail, which runs on the opposite side of the river, so we were taking a detour for safety reasons.
+A recent landslide had taken out a section of the regular hiking trail, which runs on the opposite side of the river, so we took a detour for safety reasons.

-Reinvigorated after a full night’s rest, I lead the pack.
+Reinvigorated after a whole night's rest, I lead the pack.
 Compared to the first two days of walking, Day 3 was a breeze.

-We followed the river for the entire day’s walk.
-As we continued to descend in elevation, and the sun rose higher in the sky, it began to get very hot and humid.
+We followed the river for the entire day's walk.
+As we descended in elevation and the sun rose higher in the sky, it became very hot and humid.

-I found myself walking at a quick pace simply because I wanted to reach our camp for the night.
+I found myself walking quickly simply because I wanted to reach our camp for the night.
 I wanted to escape the heat.